TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 15/1 Samuel 15.14.md

 ---

-And Samuel said, What meaneth then this bleating of the sheep in mine ears, and the lowing of the oxen which I hear?
+Samuel said, "Then what does this bleating of the sheep in my ears, and the lowing of the cattle which I hear mean?"